UK electricity pylon series

 SEE SL3

-SEE SL3 is a 33 kV tower series.
+SEE SL3 refers to the towers used on the SEE SL3 33 kV contract.
 The type given in Marshall 1933 is included as it seems to be all but identical; this type is used to fill in gaps left by unrecovered SEE SL3 drawings.
-Only one drawing has been recovered for SEE SL2 (D60/DT) and it is identical to SEE SL2, suggesting that SEE SL2 and SL3 may be indistinguishable.
+Only one drawing has been recovered for SEE SL2 (D60/DT) and it is identical (above ground) to SEE SL3 D60, suggesting that SEE SL2 and SL3 may be indistinguishable.
 SEE SL2 is covered under SEE SL3 for now.

 Milliken E177